An empirically equivalent random field for the quantized electromagnetic field: The quantized electromagnetic field

 \section{The quantized electromagnetic field}

-The quantized electromagnetic field, which is properly speaking an operator-valued distribution, can be constructed much more effectively using test functions than is possible using standard textbook methods.
-We use a Schwartz space of test functions $\mathcal{S}$ to smear the quantized electromagnetic field $\hat\phi_{\mu\nu}(x)$ to give a complex linear map of test functions into an algebra of operators $\mathcal{A}$,
+The quantized electromagnetic field, which is properly speaking an operator-valued distribution, can be constructed more effectively using test functions (or, as they are called in signal processing, window functions) than is possible using standard textbook methods.
+We use a Schwartz space of test functions $\mathcal{S}$ to smear the operator-valued distributions of the quantized electromagnetic field, the 2-form $\hat\phi_{\mu\nu}(x)$, to give a complex linear map of test functions into an algebra of unbounded operators $\mathcal{A}$,